SESAME-Synchrotron/CCD/docs/source/Control.rst

 The documentation for the list of records on EPICS and their respective fields can be found on this page: https://epics.anl.gov/EpicsDocumentation/AppDevManuals/RecordRef/Recordref-3.html

-After curating your IOC database, in order to interact with it one would have to use a Channel Access (CA) Client.
+After creating your IOC database, in order to interact with it you would have to use a Channel Access (CA) Client.

 Some of the most used CA clients are the following: